 Instructions for dilution prior to administration

 Parenteral medicinal products should be inspected visually for particulate matter or discolouration prior to administration.
 Only solutions which are clear to opalescent, colourless to pale yellow and free of visible particles should be diluted.
-Use a sterile needle and syringe to prepare Tofidence.
+Use a sterile needle and syringe to prepare Tocilizumab STADA.

 RA and COVID-19 patients